-This article will address 5 key pitfalls funds and fund managers face in navigating an economic crisis like this one, and suggest solutions to avoid them.
+This article will address 5 key pitfalls funds and fund managers face in navigating an economic crisis as well as solutions to avoid them.

 1. Succumbing to Panic